teknopaul/generation-x/README.md

 * Lamda support - need specific Java 8 builds.
 * xGenPath for jQuery - would be cool should be easy to port from Java.
-* xGenPath for nodejs - XML so favoured in nodejs world but might help someone.
+* xGenPath for nodejs - XML is not favoured in the nodejs community but might help someone.
-* xGenPath for JSON - Should be as usefull for generating big JSON blobs as it is for XML.
+* xGenPath for JSON - Should be as useful for generating big JSON blobs as it is for XML.
-* support for .. parent paths - This would save some xpath lookups, but might be hard to implement.
+* Support for .. parent paths - This would save some xpath lookups, but might be hard to implement.